 The creditor must consider all available foreclosure prevention tools and loss mitigation options, including but not limited to reinstatement, loan modification, forbearance, short sale, and surrender.

-Where the creditor claims that a pooling and servicing or other similar agreement does not authorize loan modification, the creditor must provide the debtor and mediator with a copy of that agreement.
+If the creditor claims a pooling and servicing or other similar agreement does not authorize loan modification, the creditor must provide the debtor and mediator with a copy of that agreement.
 All such agreements are confidential and shall not be filed in the case or included in the mediator’s report.

 The following persons must participate in any mediation conducted under this Rule:

-the debtor and the attorney for the debtor (if any),
+the debtor and the attorney for the debtor (if any);

-the attorney for the creditor (if any), and
+the attorney for the creditor (if any); and

 the creditor, or a person designated by the creditor or its servicer who